turbot/steampipe-plugin-googleworkspace/docs/tables/googleworkspace_gmail_my_draft.md

-# Table: googleworkspace_gmail_user_draft
+# Table: googleworkspace_gmail_my_draft

-List draft messages in a user's mailbox.
+List draft messages in your mailbox.

+To query draft messages in any mailbox, use the `googleworkspace_gmail_draft` table.

 ## Examples